Cato Networks Knowledge Base

 Setting the Routing Method for an Internet Network Rule

-You can configure an Internet network rule with different options to egress the traffic.
+You can configure an Internet Network Rule with different options to egress the traffic.

-For more information, see .
+For more information, see these articles about Internet Traffic Backhauling.

 Routing Method NAT - Preserving the Source Port

-By default the when the PoP performs NAT on the Internet traffic, it modifies the source port and source IP in the IP header.
+By default when the PoP performs NAT on the Internet traffic, it modifies the source port and source IP in the IP header.
 In some cases, an application requires preserving the original source port in the IP header, for example SIP traffic.
 When you select the Preserve source port option, the PoP preserves the original source port in the translated packet's IP header.

 Routing_Method_Preserve_Source_Port.png